Skip to Content

 Minister of Internal Affairs 2023-2024

-Internal Affairs
+Minister of Internal Affairs 2025-date

-WHAT WE DO?
+WHAT WE DO

 We provide political oversight and policy guidance and direction to the following agencies and departments to effectively and efficiently fulfill their mandates: